Introduction to quantum exclusion processes: Quantum Symmetric Simple Exclusion Process

-It is remarkable that the classical SSEP particle locations do not form a determinental process but they may be realized as an explicit average of random determinental processes, given by particles locations in QSSEP.
+It is remarkable that the classical SSEP particle locations do not form a determinantal process but they may be realized as an explicit average of random determinantal processes, given by particles locations in QSSEP.

 For more general observables of the form $O= e^{ \sum_{i,j=1}^N c_i^\dagger A_{i,j} c_j}$, we have

 so that $\rho_t$ is determined (at least its action on observables of the above form) by the random $N\times N$ matrix $G$.
 We note that \eqref{eq:rho-on-O} implies \eqref{eq:applicationWick}, by considering an expansion for small $A$.
 We thus have reduced the problem of understanding the $2^N\times 2^N$ density matrix $\rho_t$ to the control of the $N\times N$ two-point correlation matrix $G_t$.